ska-telescope/ska-oso-pht-ui/docs/src/userGuide/UserIntroduction.rst

 The PPT supports both light and dark modes and can be accessed at the top right corner of the application through the |icostatus| icon.

-When using the tool as a non-logged in user, functionality is restricted to only the target and technical page.
+When using the tool as a non-logged in user, functionality is restricted to only the target and observation page.